carlosgandara/receipt-ai-platform/README.md

- Receipt AI Platform – Complete Technical Overview
-📌 Project Summary
+Receipt AI Platform – Complete Technical Overview (v1.1) 📌 Project Summary
 Receipt AI is a production‑ready, full‑stack web application that uses AI to extract structured data from receipt images.
 Users upload receipt photos, the app extracts merchant, date, amounts, and category using Novita AI, and presents a dashboard with spending analytics, filters, charts, and export capabilities.

 The platform supports multi‑user authentication, per‑user data isolation, cloud image storage (Neon Object Storage), soft delete, pagination, and strict security (CSP, HttpOnly cookies, JWT refresh rotation).

+New in v1.1: The app now includes a 1099 Deduction Tracker that automatically suggests tax deduction categories using the AI, displays weekly/monthly/year‑to‑date totals, and supports CSV/PDF exports for tax reporting.
+The UI has been redesigned for maximum readability with a clean, high‑contrast "Clarity Business" theme.

 🧠 Core Features (Current State)
 Feature	Description
-User Authentication	JWT-based with HttpOnly cookies, refresh token rotation, email verification, password reset, logout-all-devices.
+User Authentication	JWT-based with HttpOnly cookies, refresh token rotation, email verification, password reset, logout‑all‑devices.
-Receipt Upload	Drag‑and‑drop or file picker.
-Images are compressed to ~100‑150 KB before processing.
+Receipt Upload	Simple file upload with a large, obvious button – optimized for mobile with capture="environment" for direct camera access.
 AI Extraction	Uses Novita AI’s Vision model (Qwen VL) to read the image and a Text model (DeepSeek V3.2) to structure the data.
-Extracts: merchant, date, time, subtotal, tax, total, payment method, category.
+Extracts: merchant, date, time, subtotal, tax, total, payment method, category, and automatically suggests a 1099 deduction category.
 Review & Edit	Users can correct AI mistakes before saving.
-Also includes a comment/notes field.
+Includes a comment/notes field and a deduction category dropdown with AI suggestions.
+1099 Deduction Tracker (NEW)	27 IRS‑recognized deduction categories (Advertising, Travel, Meals 50%, Home Office, etc.).
+AI automatically suggests the best category based on merchant name.
+Users can confirm or change the category on the review page.
+Expenditure Page (NEW)	Clean table showing weekly, monthly, and year‑to‑date totals for each deduction category.
+Summary cards show total deductions.
+Export Capabilities (NEW)	CSV export – downloads all deduction data in spreadsheet format.
+PDF export – generates a professional PDF report with summary cards and full deduction table.
 Duplicate Prevention	Per‑user duplicate check using receipt_hash (MD5 of merchant + date + total + user_id).
 No global uniqueness – different users can upload the same receipt.
 Image Storage	• Primary: Neon Object Storage (S3‑compatible) – private bucket, served via presigned URLs (1‑hour expiry).
 • Fallback: Local images/ folder if S3 fails.